tessapham/bmc-marketplace/README.md

 # BMC Marketplace

-A marketplace web application for the Bryn Mawr community

-This is a new and more completed version, continued as a side-project of mine.
+This is a new and more completed version of the application, continued as a side-project of mine.

 _Source code_ by **Tessa Pham**, **Zainab Batool**, **Elia Anagnostou**, **Xinyi Wang**